-Dr. Marlin understands that having sinus lift surgery to support dental implants is a significant decision.
+Dr. Marlin and Dr. Talmazov understand that having sinus lift surgery to support dental implants is a significant decision.
 Because of this, we encourage each patient to take the time to fully consider their options before proceeding.

 How Much Does a Sinus Lift Cost in Washington DC?

 Because we tailor each procedure to meet the patient’s particular concerns and needs, the cost of this treatment will vary.
-We will discuss procedural costs with you once Dr. Marlin has adequately evaluated you.
+We will discuss procedural costs with you once Dr. Marlin or Dr. Talmazov have adequately evaluated you.
 We also have financing, flexible payment, and insurance options available for those interested.

 Schedule Your Washington DC Sinus Lift Consultation Today

-To schedule your sinus lift procedure with our trusted, experienced, caring prosthodontist, please call (202) 244-2101 to request a consultation with Dr. Marlin.
+To schedule your sinus lift procedure with our trusted, experienced, caring prosthodontist, please call (202) 244-2101 to request a consultation with Dr. Marlin and Dr. Talmazov.
 Elite Prosthetic Dentistry proudly serves patients from Washington DC, Bethesda, Chevy Chase, Arlington, and nearby areas of Maryland and Virginia, as well as those who travel to our practice from out-of-state or out-of-country.
 We look forward to meeting you soon.

 Sinus Lift FAQs